 Struggling to get on the property ladder?

-Back at the start of the pandemic, there were concerns about the housing market and many thought that the market was going to slow down due to uncertainty of jobs and the economy.
-However, with the Government introducing the Stamp Duty holiday to encourage activity, we weren’t expecting to see the market boom.
+Back at the start of the pandemic, there were concerns about the housing market and many thoughts that the market was going to slow down due to uncertainty of jobs and the economy.

 This is fantastic news if you’re already a homeowner however, not such good news if you’re a first time buyer trying to get on the property ladder.
 This means that you will need to save up for a larger deposit to keep in line with the increasing house prices.